aisyah-t/aisyah-t/README.md

 ### Kia ora, I'm Aisyah 👋

 I recently completed the intensive full-immersion web development training programme at [Enspiral Dev Academy](https://devacademy.co.nz/).
 I enjoy honing my coding problem solving skills and creating using code.
-My current strength is in front end web development and I am interested in making apps user-friendly, intuitive and accessible.
+My current strength is in front end web development and I am interested in making tech tools that user-friendly, intuitive and accessible.

 #### 🌱 Up next on my list of things to learn...
 - React Hooks and Context